rishavy/JavaScript-Projects/Digital Clock/Readme.md

 - Stylish layout with Bootstrap CSS.
 - Responsive design for various screen sizes.

+You can view a live demo of the project [here...](https://rishavy.github.io/JavaScript-Projects/Digital%20Clock/index.html).

 ## Usage

 1. Clone the repository to your local machine: